jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 ## Proxy Config command

-The proxy config command can be used to retrieve the different sections of the proxy configuration from the Envoy config dump.
+We can use the proxy config command to retrieve the different sections of the proxy configuration from the Envoy config dump.

 ### Listeners